maxrule98/tbv7/packages/runtime/src/marketData/HOLY_GRAIL_PROGRESS.md

-✅ Both live (startTrader) and backtest (backtestRunner) use CandleStore ✅ Strategies receive CandleStore (with MultiTimeframeCache-compatible interface) in backtest mode ✅ Live strategies use MultiTimeframeCache (different from CandleStore)
+✅ Both live (startTrader) and backtest (backtestRunner) use CandleStore ✅ Strategies receive CandleStore (with MultiTimeframeCache-compatible interface) in backtest mode ✅ Live strategies use MultiTimeframeCache (different from CandleStore) ✅ Interface split complete (MarketDataClient/ExecutionClient) - do not reintroduce ExchangeAdapter into runtime.